Mila Kunis Says She’s “Never Been More Proud” to Be Ukrainian Amid Invasion - E! Online

-Mila Kunis is embracing her roots in Ukrainians' time of need.
+Mila Kunis is embracing her roots in Ukraine's time of need.

 The Black Swan actress joined husband Ashton Kutcher in a video posted to his Instagram on March 3 to ask fans to help Ukraine, where she was born.